rocicorp/mono/mirror/reflect-cli/README.md

 `run start-local` uses `--stack local` which means that it uses the local firebase emulator.

+Anyplace you see `run start` in these instructions, you can also use `run start-local`.

 To run the local firebase emulator:

 ```bash